hugeandbulk/hugeandbulk/ePay/logotype /readme.md

 _noun_. logo·​type ˈlȯ-gə-ˌtīp. ˈlä- 1. : a single piece of type or a single plate faced with a term (such as the name of a newspaper or a trademark)

 Examples for logotypes include Visa, Coca Cola or Google.
 The name can be designed in a picturesque or stylistic font, but at its heart it's still just text.
 Examples for logomarks (or pictorial marks) are the Apple logo, the Twitter bird or Target's target.

+What is logo rules?
+A logo usage guideline is a document you write up for future reference that includes different versions of your logo design and how they are to be used.
+The logo you choose to tell your business's story will also convey your brand message.